davebeyer/ptime-keeper/doc/design.md

     * Current activity expands (as if clicked) to pick next activity (if pick a "finished" activity, then reopen it as not yet finished)

-  * For all, gears icon to edit today's session or categories (or history?)
+  * For all, gears icon to edit preferences or ...

 ## History:
 * Estimates vs Actuals, Work time vs Pauses